Can Dogs Eat Tomato Sauce?

 The Allium toxins contaminate your dog’s gastrointestinal tract.
 To perform remediation, you must carry out a vomiting induction.
 You must also inject activated charcoal into your dog’s system.

-This will help in decontaminating the toxins from your dog’s bloodstream.
+This will help decontaminate the toxins from your dog’s bloodstream.

-When your dog becomes poisoned because of overeating tomato sauce, it may suffer dehydration or hypotension.
-Intravenous Fluids come in handy in helping control these conditions.
+When your dog becomes poisoned by overeating tomato sauce, it may suffer dehydration or hypotension.
+Intravenous fluids come in handy to help control these conditions.

-If the dog has bouts of vomiting or suffers diarrhea, crystalloids are of great help.
+If the dog has bouts of vomiting or diarrhea, crystalloids greatly help.

 Monitoring the Dog

-Allium poisoning doesn’t fade away in a day like banana peels poisoning.
+Allium poisoning doesn’t fade away in a day like banana peel poisoning.
 You may have to spend days carefully observing your dog.

-You will have to be continually checking its erythrina levels and administering antioxidants if necessary.
+You must continually check its erythrina levels and administer antioxidants if necessary.

 Final Thoughts